 A. The opportunity to examine before the hearing any PHA documents, including records and regulations, that are directly relevant to the hearing.

-The tenant is allowed to copy any such document at the tenant's expense.
+The tenant is allowed to copy any such document at no cost to the tenant.
 If the PHA does not make the document available for examination upon request by the complainant, the PHA may not rely on such document at the grievance hearing.